ilmax/site/content/posts/github-actions-azure-vnet-integration/index.md

 As you can see above, after we turn on Private Endpoints for a particular service, we get another DNS indirection.
 This coincides with the name of the Private DNS Zone in which we have to create our records.

 {{<alert icon="lightbulb" cardColor="#097969" iconColor="#AFE1AF" textColor="#f1faee">}}
+**TIP:** You can read more about how this works in the Microsoft [documentation](https://learn.microsoft.com/en-us/azure/storage/common/storage-private-endpoints#dns-changes-for-private-endpoints).

-**TIP:** Different services have different DNS Zones and those are mentioned in the documentation [here](https://learn.microsoft.com/en-us/azure/private-link/private-endpoint-dns).
+Different services have different DNS Zones and those are mentioned in the documentation [here](https://learn.microsoft.com/en-us/azure/private-link/private-endpoint-dns).
 {{</alert>}}

-An A record is then created in the respective Private DNS Zone that resolves to the IP of the NIC.
-Private Link service then allows you to connect the NIC to the PaaS service over Microsoft's backbone network.
+An A record is then created in the respective Private DNS Zone that resolves to the IP of the NIC that represents your PaaS service.

 Private Endpoint can be linked to one or more Private DNS Zones to make sure that whenever the IP of the NIC connected to the Private Endpoint changes, the DNS record(s) are automatically updated by the platform for us.